 weighs less than 250g and has no camera or other sensor able to detect personal data; or

 even with a camera or other sensor, weighs less than 250g, but is a toy (this means that its documentation shows that it complies with ‘toy’ Directive 2009/48/EC);

-A drone is certified when it has a certificate of airworthiness (or restricted certificate of airworthiness) issued by the national aviation authority.
-In this case it require a registration.
+A drone is certified when it has a certificate of airworthiness (or a restricted certificate of airworthiness) issued by the National Aviation Authority.
+In this case, it requires a registration.
 A certified drone is needed only when the risk of the operation requires it.
-So it is never needed for drones operated in the open category.
+So certification is never needed for drones operated in the ’open’ category.